LumoBridge/.github/profile/README.md

 We are currently gathering input for:

 - **ThrivePath** — a guided growth platform for career direction, confidence, goals, weekly review, and agentic AI coaching.
-- **WorkShield** — a workplace documentation app for organizing records, timelines, supporting files, and preparedness.
+- **WorkShield** — a private workplace preparedness and documentation platform now in development.
-- **WorkShield Private Community** — a possible private space for people to discuss workplace challenges, documentation needs, and support resources more safely.
+- **WorkShield Private Community** — a possible private space for people to discuss workplace concerns, support needs, and related resources more safely.

-Your feedback helps guide what we build, improve, and prioritize.
+Your feedback helps us understand what people need, what matters most, and what should be prioritized as these products move forward.

 <div align="center">